- About this Journal

-The QMJIP is a quarterly peer-reviewed academic journal by the Queen Mary Intellectual Property Research Institute and is based at the Centre for Commercial Law Studies, Queen Mary, University of London, United Kingdom.
+The QMJIP is a quarterly double-blind peer-reviewed academic journal by the Queen Mary Intellectual Property Research Institute and is based at the Centre for Commercial Law Studies, Queen Mary, University of London, United Kingdom.
 Building upon Queen Mary's already formidable reputation for research in intellectual property, the journal fosters academic discourse of the highest standard.
 It deals with both domestic and international issues, and covers the full range of substantive IP topics.

 The editors seek high quality contributions of between 7,000-12,000 words from academics or practitioners working in the field.
 Examples of suitable topics for submission include, but are not limited to: